j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     Change resolution the bot uses to determine relative mouse clicking/ocr text locations.
 Must match with used in-game resolution which should have ``16:9`` aspect ratio.
 - **Windowed mode**:
     If Btd6 is run in windowed mode.
-Btd6 must be launced with ``-popupwindow`` launch option and window cannot be moved from its initial position.
+Btd6 must be launched with ``-popupwindow`` launch option and window cannot be moved from its initial position.

     Windowed mode can face issues with ocr accuracy, though.
 If resolution is considerably smaller, text reading errors